skp098/test/README.md

 ## How to Contribute

 Everyone or anyone can contribute to Objective.Earth project.
 We welcome any type of contribution, not only code.
-A detailed guide on how to contribute can be found at [CONTRIBUTING.md](https://gitlab.com/objective-earth/objective-earth-wiki/-/blob/master/CONTRIBUTING.md) page.
+A detailed guide on how to contribute can be found at [CONTRIBUTING](https://gitlab.com/objective-earth/objective-earth-wiki/-/blob/master/CONTRIBUTING.md) page.

+## Support

+- Open bug reports and feature requests (not questions) on [GitLab](https://gitlab.com/objective-earth/objective-earth-wiki/-/issues) issues.

+## License

+This project is licensed under the terms of the GPL v3 license.
+See [LICENSE](https://gitlab.com/objective-earth/objective-earth-wiki/-/blob/master/LICENSE) for additional details.